Micoonepoc/IdeasList/README.md

 Welcome to the Ideas List repository!

-Ideas List is a simple to-do list created using SwiftUI.
+Ideas List is a simple to-do list created using SwiftUI and some new iOS 17 features.
 This project is my first pet-project created with SwiftUI.